zhao-shihan/MACE-apptainer/README-rgb.md

 - **`apptainer pull oras://docker.io/zhaoshh/rgb:<tag><aux>`**
 - **`<tag>` can be one of the followings: `mpich`, `openmpi`, and `tianhe2`.**
-- **`<aux>` can be nothing or `-mt` (for multi-threaded G4 and ROOT) or `-slim` (do not contain G4 data, smaller in size, but you need to install Geant4 data in your machine and setup environment variables) or `-mt-slim`.**
+- **`<aux>` can be nothing or `-mt` (for multi-threaded G4 and ROOT) or `-slim` (do not contain G4 data, smaller in size, but you need to install Geant4 data in your machine and setup environment variables) or `-mt-slim` (combines the two).**

-For example, `apptainer pull oras://docker.io/zhaoshh/rgb:mpich-mt` pulls down an container that MPI library is MPICH and G4 and ROOT multi-threading enabled, `apptainer pull oras://docker.io/zhaoshh/rgb:tianhe2-slim` pulls down an container specialized for Tianhe-2 and contains single-threaded G4 and ROOT (parallel computing is support by MPI).
+For example, `apptainer pull oras://docker.io/zhaoshh/rgb:mpich-mt` pulls down an container that MPI library is MPICH, and G4 and ROOT are multi-threading enabled, `apptainer pull oras://docker.io/zhaoshh/rgb:tianhe2-slim` pulls down an container specialized for Tianhe-2 and contains single-threaded G4 and ROOT (parallel computing is support by MPI).

-**You should choose the correct MPI tag that compatible with MPI that installed in your machine, in order to do correct parallel computing.**
+**You should choose the correct MPI tag that compatible with MPI that installed in your machine, in order to do parallel computation correctly.**

+If you don't care about MPI and just want a multi-purpose container , then

+- `apptainer pull oras://docker.io/zhaoshh/rgb:mpich-mt`

+should be good enough.

 If you are going to run the container on Tianhe-2 supercomputer, here is a specialization: